Octagon-simon/oshare/README.md

 - You can't remove a node after it has been rendered by `react`
 - Figured out a better way to handle drag and drop in react using `React Dropzone`
 - You can't use the `download` atttribute on an anchor tag to download a file that is not on the same server.
 So you must create an Object URL that will handle the download
+- If you are running your react app on **strict mode**, it will cause your components to be rendered twice
+- Some people using this app may not be on the same timezone as the server, So I have learnt and implemented a way to properly handle files uploaded based on their timezones.
+- Lastly, You can't figure it out all alone!
+Reach out to your mentors and tutors and they will guide you 💝

+## THANK YOU

+Oshare was **once** developed with a *no-code* platform (wappler).

+But I was kicked out of their community because I had issues with their software and they discovered that I was not a paid member.

+Then they asked me rudely, to learn how to code and I did just that 😃

+Oshare stands to be my last personal project for **2022**